jackw01/scanlight/automation/bsl_control_interface.md

 | 4 | IR channel value (0 to 255) |
 | 5 | save preset flag (0 to 1) |

 Requests the device to update the LED driver state.
 The device firmware performs input validation, ensuring that maximum power is reduced if operating more than one channel at a time with an insufficient power supply and preventing the white and IR channels from being operated at the same time as the RGB channels.
 If the 'save preset flag' byte is set to 1, the red, green, and blue channel settings will be saved to nonvolatile memory as the default RGB setting which is used at power-on.
-The application software should only set this byte to 1 when absolutely needed, as the nonvolatile memory has a finite write cycle lifespan.
+The application software should only set this byte to 1 when absolutely needed, as the nonvolatile memory has a finite write cycle lifespan. *Note: IR channel value is ignored by the scanlight v4 firmware variant.*

 #### PKT_H2D_GET_DEFAULT_RGB